Looking for a great family activity in Salt Lake City?

 Throughout the museum, watch for learning labs where kids can learn through play.
 Find games, puzzles, toys and books that related to the exhibits nearby.
 I've found that these learning labs are often less crowded than the main exhibits, and are especially good for families with toddlers and preschoolers.

 My kids are older, but they still enjoy pulling off into the learning labs and exploring new activities.
 Puppets and puzzles are always a hit.
 So are the activities where they can see, touch, hear or smell fossils, animals or artifacts.
+Staff members displayed a live owl and falcon in a learning lab on our last visit.

 Native Voices on the top floor of the Natural History Museum of Utah is dedicated to Utah's contemporary Native American cultures.
 This exhibit has some fun games, activities and displays that have helped me become more aware of the Native American tribes that are still live in Utah, and the changes and challenges they face today.